deephaven/barrage/docs/RPCInterface.md

   // for subscription parsing/management
   BarrageSubscriptionRequest = 4,
   BarrageUpdateMetadata = 5,

-}
+  // enum values greater than 127 are reserved for custom client use }

 /// The message wrapper used for all barrage app_metadata fields.